impulse-ml/impulse-ml-recommender-php-documentation/2_api_dataset.md

 by user Anna.

-The example does not have any sense because we might want to have multiple items, categories as ratings - but you should have knowledge about how to pass data to recommender system.
+The example does not have any sense because we might want to have multiple items, categories as ratings - but you should have knowledge how to pass data to recommender system.

 In this example I used strings as my items, but ```Impulse\Recommender\Dataset\Item::create``` and ```Impulse\Recommender\Dataset\Category::create``` methods can also get an integer instead